metastreet-labs/metastreet-contracts-v2/docs/DESIGN.md

 Collateral wrappers allow a Pool to recognize and accept collateral that exists in a wrapped form for a loan.
-This facility is useful for implementing a number of extensions to the Pool, such as bundles, airdrop receivers, and lending backed by the promissory notes of third-party lending platforms.
+This facility is useful for implementing a number of extensions to the Pool, such as bundles, airdrop receivers, and collateral in the form of promissory notes from third-party lending platforms.

 Collateral wrappers are implemented as an ERC721 token that the Pool takes custody of instead of the native collateral token for a loan.
 Additionally,